CelineVantyghem/CelineVantyghem/README.md

 - 👋 Hi, I’m @CelineVantyghem
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Data Analysis and Machine Learning (https://openclassrooms.com/fr/paths/146-data-analyst)
--   you can have a look at the projects I'va carried out until now
+-   you can have a look at the projects I've carried out until now
 - 💞️ I’m looking to work as a Data Analyst / Web Analyst / Data Scientist
 - 📫 How to reach me www.linkedin.com/in/céline-vantyghem-160b23109
 <!---